DNNCommunity/DNN.Blog/README.md

 ## Project Description
-The DotNetNuke® Blog module is an easy to use content publishing module that is tightly integrated with the core DotNetNuke® framework.
+The DNN (previously DotNetNuke) Blog module is an easy to use content publishing module that is tightly integrated with the core DotNetNuke® framework.
 The module also permits content authoring using off-site tools such as Windows Live Writer.

 ## Links
 - [Manual](_Documentation/Manual.md) (note this is in generic Markdown syntax, so it doesn't display 100% correct on Github)